robrwo/perl-Software-Policy-CodeOfConduct/README.md

 feature.

-If the bug you are reporting has security implications which make it inappropriate to send to a public issue tracker, then see `SECURITY.md` for instructions how to report security vulnerabilities
+If the bug you are reporting has security implications which make it inappropriate to send to a public issue tracker, then see `SECURITY.md` for instructions how to report security vulnerabilities.

 # AUTHOR